Hurricane Laura: Smashes into southern US coast, causes 'chemical spill' at major plant

 Injuries as skyscrapers 'shredded'

-CNN Meteorologist Tom Sater said Cameron, which is only 1.5 meters above sea level, "was mostly completely underwater.
-There will not be a chance to get to that area until late in the morning".
+CNN Meteorologist Tom Sater said Cameron, which is only 1.5 metres above sea level, "was mostly completely underwater.
+There will not be a chance to get to that area until late in the morning."

 The storm then passed over Lake Charles and weakened to a category-2 storm.
-But had still been packing wind of almost 180 km/h.
+But had still been packing wind of almost 180km/h.

 In Lake Charles, close to the coast, injuries have also been reported.
 On Twitter, storm chaser Jeff Piotrowski said flying glass from skyscrapers had fallen on people below.
-Other footage showed the roof being ripped of a hotel in the city with people apparently in rooms below and glass shorn off office buildings.
+Other footage showed the roof being ripped off a hotel in the city with people apparently in rooms below and glass shorn off office buildings.

 CNN has reported that people who have not evacuated are being told to do a grim task by writing down their name and placing it in their pocket inside a plastic bag.
 Louisiana officials have said rescue efforts will not start until the storm surge has gone.